 Camp Menehune, 'lmi Loa & Wildlife Koas engage keiki using games, crafts, discussions, zoo tours and technology.
 This is a tentative schedule; themes subject to change without notice.

-Come celebrate animal ohana at the zoo and learn about family animals groups during this family filled time of the year!
+We have all heard of a pride of lions and a pack of wolves, but what about a romp of otters or a richness of martins and yes, it is truly called a barrel of monkeys.
+Come celebrate animal ohana at the zoo and learn about animal family groups during this family filled time of the year!

 December 28-31: Farwell Old Year!